open-organization/governance/ambassador-program-description.md

 * Enjoy working productively with others who feel the same way.

-Community members perform one of three common roles:
+Community members join the group through their participation Opensource.com, where they perform one of three common roles:

 * Supporter
 * Contributor
 * Ambassador

-To discuss participation in any capacity, just contact the [Opensource.com staff](https://opensource.com/contact) or [the open organization ambassadors](https://github.com/open-organization-ambassadors/).

 ## Membership Benefits